 Why is my sound not working on Windows 10?

-The audio of your Windows system might not work sometimes due to an issue in the audio driver or due to some faulty connections.
+The audio of your Windows system might not work sometimes due to an issue in the audio driver or faulty connections.

 Why does my computer suddenly have no sound?

-It could be that your computer suddenly doesn’t have any sound because you muted your system or if one of the audio drivers have gone missing or has become outdated.
+It could be that your computer suddenly doesn’t have any sound because you muted your system or if one of the audio drivers has gone missing or has become outdated.